ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 perceived an envelope containing two sheets of letter-paper, written quite through, in a very close hand.
 The envelope itself was likewise full.
 Pursuing her way along the lane, she then began it.
-It was dated from Rosings, at eight o'clock in the morning, and was as follows:--
+It was dated from Rosings, at eight o'clock in the morning, and was as follows: --

 "Be not alarmed, madam, on receiving this letter, by the apprehension of its containing any repetition of those sentiments or renewal of those